rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset/Proposed Dataset Property.md

 	➡ Both have identical radial and circular structure despite different materials and contexts.

--  **2. Functional Isomorphism** [ its a bit difficult to generate image so computed using that robotocs dataset ]
+-  **2. Functional Isomorphism** [ its a bit difficult to generate image so computed using that robotocs dataset ] along the lines of functional analogy

 	**A**: _A light switch turning on a bulb._
 	**B**: _A software button triggering a screen to light up._